 A. They’re best for mid to high handicaps.

 Q. Srixon z565 irons vs Mizuno JPX 900?

 A. I think high handicaps would prefer Srixon’s because they have more forgiveness in my opinion.

 A. The i200s are more for low to mid handicaps and I didn’t like them very much.

 My Final Thoughts

-Overall, if you’re in the market for a new iron set that’s going to have more feel, forgiveness, and consistency over distance, Srixon Z-565 (Amazon link or Global Golf link) could be perfect for you.
+Overall, if you’re in the market for a new iron set that’s going to have more feel, forgiveness, and consistency over distance, Srixon Z-565 (Global Golf link) could be perfect for you.
 They’re a bit pricey but I think the benefits would really help you if you’re an average golfer.